Should Human Doctors be Replaced by Automated Ones?

 1. Pose the following question to the whole class: “Would you prefer your medical treatment to be in the hands of a human doctor or an automated one?”
 Conduct a brief discussion of students’ answers.

-2. Tell students that, according to the International Federation of Robotics, the medical robots market is expected to be $12.6 billion globally by 2023.
+2. Tell students that, according to the International Federation of Robotics, the medical robots market is expected to be worth $12.6 billion globally by 2023.
 Split students into pairs and ask them to discuss why medical robots might be gaining such acceptance.

-Optional extension (12 min.): Activate students’ knowledge by showing the TEDed video “Will AI mean we no longer need doctors?”.
+Optional extension (12 min.): Activate students’ knowledge by showing the TEDed video “Will AI mean we no longer need doctors?

-1. Inform students that they will be put in groups and assigned a partly developed Kialo discussion: either a “pro-automation” or an “anti-automation” discussion.
+1. Inform students that they will be put in groups and assigned a partly developed Kialo discussion: either a pro-automation or an anti-automation discussion.
 Explain that students will develop their assigned discussion to represent both sides of the question.

 Activity